fac30/ali-andrei-agency/README.md

 * [Fontshare](https://fontshare.com/) - free typography resource;
 * [Coolors](https://www.coolors.co/) - choosing a colour scheme;
 * [Figma](https://figma.com/) - whiteboards for wireframes and inspiration;

+## Structure
+This website is split into 5 sections:
+* First wrapper - h1 and introduction to our agency;
+* How it works - a 3 column grid section that explains the teleportation process;
+* Destination gallery - a classic travel agency website trope, a picture gallery of sunny places to visit;
+* Our offers - showcasing special offers for in demand destinations;
+* Contact form - to be used in order to enquire about working with us;
+* About us - contains information about each member of our team;
+* Reviews - hand written reviews from people who have used our teleportation services;

+## Features
+Our app features the following:
+* Theme switch - a JS automated button to switch between Dark Mode and Light Mode;
+* Responsive design - the website is fully reponsive, using multiple grids and media queries;

+## Accessibility

 Accesibility statement:
 The code has been validated using the [W3C Validator](https://validator.w3.org/) and complies to the Web Content Accessibility Guidelines [(WCAG) 2.1](https://www.w3.org/TR/WCAG21/), having been developed with accesibility tools such as [WAVE](https://wave.webaim.org/) and [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview).
 If you have suggestions that would make this website more accessible, please get in touch, and we will be more than happy to make the adjustments.